The Apogee to Apogee Path Sampler: Discussion

 \section{Discussion}

-We have presented the \emph{Apogee to Apogee Path Sampler} (AAPS), and demonstrated empirically that it has a similar efficiency to HMC but is much easier to tune.
-From a current point, AAPS uses the leapfrog step to create a path consisting of a fixed number of \emph{segments}, it then proposes a point from these segments and uses an accept-reject step to ensure that it targets the intended distribution.
+We have presented the \emph{Apogee to Apogee Path Sampler} ($\AAPS$), and demonstrated empirically that it has a similar efficiency to HMC but is much easier to tune.
+From a current point, $\AAPS$ uses the leapfrog step to create a path consisting of a fixed number of \emph{segments}, it then proposes a point from these segments and uses an accept-reject step to ensure that it targets the intended distribution.

-We investigated six possible mechanisms for proposing a point from the path, and for the numerical experiments we made the probability of choosing a point proportional to the product of the extended target density at that point and the proposal's squared distance from the current point, which allowed an $\mathcal{O}(1)$ memory cost.
-However, the flexibility in the proposal mechanism allows other possibilities such as $(||\xprop-\mu||^2-||\xcurr-\mu||^2)^2$ for some central point, $\mu$, with a similar motivation to the ChEEs diagnostic of \cite{HoRa2021}.
+We investigated six possible mechanisms for proposing a point from the path, and for the numerical experiments we chose the probability of proposing a point to be proportional to the product of the extended target density at that point and the proposal's squared distance from the current point, which was possible with an $\mathcal{O}(1)$ memory cost.
+However, the flexibility in the proposal mechanism allows other possibilities such as a Mahalanobis distance based on an estimated covariance matrix, or $(||\xprop-\mu||^2-||\xcurr-\mu||^2)^2$ for some central point, $\mu$, with a similar motivation to the ChEEs diagnostic of \cite{HoRa2021}.
+Indeed, if any scalar or vector function, $f$, is of particular interest, then a proposal weighting of the form $||f(\xprop)-f(\xcurr)||^2$ could be used with a memory cost of $\mathcal{O}(1)$.

 Choosing the current segment's position uniformly at random from the $K+1$ segments is not the only way to preserve detailed balance with respect to the intended target.
-For example, the current segment could be fixed as segment $0$ and proposals could only be made from segment $K$, a choice which bears some resemblance to the window scheme in \cite{Neal1992AnIA}; in early experiments, however, we found that this had a negative impact on the robustness of the efficiency to the choice of $K$.
+For example, the current segment could be fixed as segment $0$ and proposals could only be made from segment $K$, a choice which bears some resemblance to the window scheme in \cite{Neal1992AnIA}; however, we found that this had a negative impact on the robustness of the efficiency to the choice of $K$ (see Appendix \ref{sec.moreRobustnessFigures}).